eemmiillyy/flowda/README.md

 This demo is set up to work with the default super user and the simple query job.
 It is designed to showcase how a user could use the API key and username from the user service's response to connect to the public Kafka cluster to display processed results in their own app.

 A connector and corresponding job needs to be running in order for the demo to work.
 For this you can run `setupFlink.sh` which will create a connector.
-After that, you can launch the job with `setupConnector.sh`.
-If you run `setupConnector.sh` without a `-c` flag, the default simple query will be used.
+After that, you can launch the job with `launchJob.sh`.
+If you run `launchJob.sh` without a `-c` flag, the default simple query will be used.
 If you want to change the name of the `environmentId` make sure that you also change it inside `server/index.ts`.

-> If you want to test out the user and API key the user service responds with, you can copy the `environmentId` and `apiKey` from `setupConnector.sh` response into `server/index.ts`.
+> If you want to test out the user and API key the user service responds with, you can copy the `environmentId` and `apiKey` from `launchJob.sh` response into `server/index.ts`.

 #### Running the server (localhost:4000)